 Every year at Christmas time, as I am trying to “balance the budget,” I begin to reflect on the many blessings we have received in the past year.
 It never fails that I can see that the windows of heaven have truly been pouring down upon us due to our commitment to paying tithing.

 We decided if I could get enough voice students to pay the car payment that we’d be okay.
 What happened instead is a true miracle, if you ask me.
-As you know, Joel came a few weeks before I did and moved into our place.
+My husband came up to Utah a few weeks before I did and moved into our place.
 I followed with the kids.
 I had been in town only about 4 days when I was contacted by Southern Utah University about teaching voice lessons there as adjunct faculty.
 When I got everything squared away and signed my contract, I was making enough to cover the car payment, with just a little to spare.
 Guess what that little to spare was?
 Tithing.

 On top of all of this, I feel like I am being a better steward of the money we have been given.
 I have been forced to learn how to be as frugal as possible in feeding my family, decorating my home and entertaining ourselves.
 I have learned a lot and am happier than I have been in a long time.
 It’s almost as if I have released myself from “needing” things that I see others have.
 Things that really don’t matter in the long run.
 Things that don’t really make you happy.